ClearSkyTeam/ClearSky/README.md

  - We may take code from other GPL licenced projects, but most features are fully-rewritten for ClearSky.
- - The projects we took code from [Genisys](https://github.com/iTXTech/Genisys),[Nukkit](https://github.com/Nukkit/Nukkit),[IM](https://github.com/ImagicalCorp/ImagicalMine).
+ - The projects we take some code from are [Genisys](https://github.com/iTXTech/Genisys), [Nukkit](https://github.com/Nukkit/Nukkit) and [IM](https://github.com/ImagicalCorp/ImagicalMine) (last one is dead).
 Everytime we take code from other projects we reference the commit in the commit title or description!
  - Here is an Telegram group, where you can communicate with us: [Telegram/ClearSky] (https://telegram.me/joinchat/AlErxD3AN_GOgeSAcS0twA).
  - [Look here how fast ClearSky starts with 70 plugins and 20 worlds!](http://wolvesfortress.de/ezgif-1446650535.gif)
  - Inofficial Test Server : Creative IP: WolvesFortress.de Port: **19134** *Often offline, but if online, latest version*